Czajnikowski/Czajnikowski.github.io/_posts/2017-03-25-anonymous-nil.md

 }
 {% endhighlight %}

 You can easily adapt this solution to be generic or use parameters in unwrapped method.

-The example here is contrived and oversimplified, but many codebases have this issue and my goal was to sensitize you to this subtle problem and propose a solution.
+The example here is contrived and oversimplified, but I hope I've highlighted an issue and sensitize you to this subtle problem.